SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     If no callback is provided, this indicates that the client wants a synchronous answer, whatever the time it takes.

-    If a callback is provided, the server will decide if the processing is done synchronously or asynchronously.
+    If a callback is provided, this indicates that the client wants an asynchronous answer, even if the result is immediately available.

 See :ref:`annex-interface-abis` for the technical details of this interface.